Brendan-Keeter/Brendan-Keeter.github.io/docs/Component_Selection.md

 [Link to Texas Instruments UART](https://www.digikey.com/en/products/detail/texas-instruments/TL16C2550PFBR/2451287?gQT=2)

 ## Voltage Regulator
+The voltage regulator is important to this subsystem as it limits the voltage and current into the microcontrollers to prevent spikes and drops of voltage and to improve performance of systems.

 ### Product 1: Diodes Incorporated IC Linear Voltage Regulator

 Pros                                                    |  Cons